 There are also medi-spa treatments and acupuncture treatments available.
 The spa features a salon, too, with full hair, nail and beauty services (including teeth whitening).
 You just have to talk to your cruise planner to book an appointment and you’re in!

 10. Shop for a unique souvenir

-There’s plenty of shopping to be had aboard Navigator of the Seas.
+There’s plenty of shopping to be had on the Royal Caribbean cruise ship.
 Peruse the tax- and duty-free boutiques and find special deals on some of your favorite brands.
 Whether you’re shopping for a new watch or piece of jewelry, a fine bottle of wine or a spirit you can’t find elsewhere, or clothing or beauty products, you’ll find it.

 11. Enrich the kids

 While the kids could spend their entire trip filling their faces with sugar and splashing in the pool (which there’s absolutely nothing wrong with that — it is vacation after all!), they can also enjoy some more enriching activities when you take them to Adventure Ocean (which is included in the overall price of your cruise).
 The Adventure Ocean kids club offers places for children of every age to hang out, learn something new and show off their creativity.